• Ideas by Room

 The type of porch roof you build depends on the style of your home, the look you’re after, and your local building codes.
 Whether you’re building a porch from scratch or renovating an existing covered porch, look to our best porch roof ideas for inspiration.

-1. Porch Roof for a Bungalow
+1. Porch Roof for Bungalow Homes

 A bungalow is a single story type of house that may have a partial second story.
 They’re usually small homes, and a broad, beautiful front porch is a defining bungalow feature.